Modified Wave Operators for the Wave-Klein-Gordon System: Setup of the Problem

 \subsection{Organization of the Paper}

-This paper is organized as follows: in Section\;3 and Section\;4, we present several preliminary lemmas about the solution and data; in Section\;5 and Section\;6, we discuss the nonlinear estimate for $S_i'$ and $T_i'$ norms using the Duhamel's formula without time integration; finally, in Section\;7 and Section\;8, we study the energy estimates for $S_i$ norms and the regularity estimates for $T_i$ norms.
+This paper is organized as follows: in Section\;3, we present some preliminary lemmas and a priori estimates on the solution and data; in Section\;4 and Section\;5, we discuss the nonlinear estimate for $S_i'$ and $T_i'$ norms using the Duhamel's formula without time integration; finally, in Section\;6 and Section\;7, we study the energy estimates for $S_i$ norms and the regularity estimates for $T_i$ norms.